 Safeguarding and promoting the welfare of children is everyone's responsibility.
-Everyone in our school who comes into contact with children and their families has a role to play in safeguarding children.
+Everyone in our school who comes into contact with children and their families have a role to play in safeguarding children.
+All staff consider, at all times, what is in the best interests of children.

-Our staff are in a position to identify concerns early and provide help to children to prevent concerns from escalating.
+All staff should understand that they are in a position to identify concerns early and provide help to children to prevent concerns from escalating.

 All our staff are aware of the early help process and understand their role in this.
 This includes being able to identify emerging problems to recognise children who may benefit from early help.
-Staff know, in the first instance, to discuss their concerns with the DSL and understand they may be required to support other agencies and professionals in assessments for early help.
+Staff know, in the first instance, to discuss their concerns with the Designated Safeguarding Lead and understand they may be required to support other agencies and professionals in assessments for early help.